ocque41/DQuote/README.md

    `HTTP_PROXY` / `HTTPS_PROXY`, set `NO_PROXY=localhost,127.0.0.1` (and clear the
    proxy variables) while running the command so the CLI can talk to the local server.

+### Installed blocks & workflow

+- `npx shadcn@latest add login-04` & `dashboard-01` establish the Neon Auth sign-in flow and the authenticated sidebar shell.
+- The **Quote Terminal** extends the Tasks example (`/quotes`) and lives under `src/app/quotes/**` with shared UI in `src/components/quote-*.tsx`.
+- Token tweaks for the green brand live in `src/app/globals.css` (HSL variables) and `tailwind.config.ts` (CSS variable mapping).
+- When you add another block, run the CLI command from the project root, review the generated files, and map new imports to the green palette via CSS variables—avoid hard-coding colors.

+If charts appear grayscale in a fork or staging deploy, ensure the `--chart-*` tokens in `globals.css` propagate to the element and that `@/components/ui/chart.tsx` receives the right `ChartConfig` colors (we pass `hsl(var(--chart-X))`).

 ## Available Scripts
 - `pnpm dev` — start Next.js in development mode.
 - `pnpm build` / `pnpm start` — production build & run.